Trails Count Grant Program

 Each grant is an award of in-kind professional services and equipment rental for up to six months from IMBA and Eco Counter.

-The Spring 2020 application link will be live on this page on May 1st, 2020 with applications accepted until May 31st, 2020.
+The Fall 2021 application link will be live on this page on September 1st, 2021 with applications accepted until September 30th, 2021.

 All communities interested in applying for a Trails Count grant must submit a completed application.
 Incomplete applications will not be accepted.